 Secrets to Tracing Scandinavian Ancestors (Video Download) –

 This video will help you find solutions to breaking down brick walls when researching your Danish, Norwegian and Swedish ancestors.
-There practical tips given as well as show you what resources that you can use.
+Their practical tips are given as well as show you what resources that you can use.

 Complex naming traditions are discussed besides the unusual political divisions that you will encounter.